Oxygen Vacancy in ZnO-$w$ Phase: Pseudohybrid Hubbard Density Functional Study: Results and discussion

-\subsection{Effective Mass Calculations}
+\subsection{Effective mass calculations}

 Fitting the band structure in the vicinity of high-symmetry $k$ points of the Brillouin zone with a parabolic dispersion allows one to qualitatively evaluate the effective mass of charge carriers \cite{morkoc09}.
 Typically, switching on a Hubbard correction opens up a bandgap with no significant impact on band curvature \cite{goh17,agapito15, flores18}.
-The results of our numerical calculations in the vicinity of the $\Gamma$-point are shown in Fig.~\ref{fig4}.
-It is easy to observe that the resulting dispersion is well approximated by $k^2/m_\ast$ with the effective mass of $0.3\,m_e$ (here $m_e$ is a free electron mass).
+The results of our numerical calculations in the vicinity of the $\Gamma$-point are shown in figure~\ref{fig5new}.
+Note that the resulting dispersion is well approximated by $k^2/m_\ast$ with the effective mass of $0.3\,m_e$ (here $m_e$ is a free electron mass).
+Interestingly, calculated effective masses along $k_x$ and $k_y$ directions manifest similar values, while in $k_z$ direction the estimation gives slightly (2\%) lower value.
 In experimentally accessible regime, this value ranges from $m_\ast=0.23\,m_e$ \cite{baer67,imanaka01} to $m_\ast=0.28\,m_e$ \cite{button72} (or even $m_\ast=0.34\,m_e$ \cite{button72}), which is purely determined by experimental procedure and sample preparation method.
 The results of first-principles calculations within homogeneous electron gas approximation report the effective mass to be $m_\ast\sim0.13-0.14\,m_e$ \cite{karazhanov06}, while GWA corrected band structure resolves $m_\ast=0.24\,m_e$ \cite{oshikiri01}.